qoride/project-1/README.md

 Programmed by Anthony Liu on 9/20/24
 # Setup
-In order to run this program, simply execute main.cpp and the rest of the input should be done in the terminal.
+In order to run this program, simply execute main.cpp and the rest of the input should be done in the console.
-The acceptable inputs are already listed in the program with the "list" and "help" functions, but for redudancy I will explain them in detail here.
+The acceptable inputs are already listed in the program with the "list" and "help" functions, but for documentation purposes I will explain them in detail here.
-## Input
+## Menu Options
+### help
+Typing "help" will give a brief rundown on how to format console inputs, and what commands are available.
 ### list
-Typing "list" in the terminal will print a list of the names of the current implemented patterns.
-Use this to reference patterns for operation commands.
+Typing "list" prints the current list of valid patterns.
 ### clear
-Typing "clear" in the terminal will erase your current tile, starting fresh with a blank slate.
+Typing "clear" will erase your current tile, starting fresh with a blank slate.
 ### flip
-Typing "flip" in the terminal will invert all the values of your current tile.
+Typing "flip" will invert all the values of your current tile.
 Blank spaces will become solid, and solid spaces will become blank, etc.
+### tips
+Typing "tips" will toggle the extra tips added throughout the program.
-### help
+### make
-Typing "help" in the terminal will print a guide on how to format your inputs to perform commands and operations via. the terminal.
+Typing "make" will open the tile creation sub-menu which allows the user to design their own patterns and add them to the list of valid patterns.
 ### quit
-Typing "quit" in the terminal will end the program, preventing any communication between the user and the terminal and finalizing your tile's design.
+Typing "quit" will end the program, preventing any communication between the user and the terminal and finalizing your tile's design.
+## Tile Operations
 ### add
-Typing "x add y", referencing a pattern from "list" for x, and inputting any numerical value (automatically clamped between 0 to 4) for y will perform the add operation onto your tile.
-This adds y to every value of your tile that intersects with x.
+Typing "x add y", referencing a pattern from "list" for x, and inputting any numerical value (automatically clamped between 0 to 4) for y will perform a union operation with pattern "x" and your current tile.
 ### subtract
-Typing "x subtract y", referencing a pattern from "list" for x, and inputting any numerical value (automatically clamped between 0 to 4) for y will perform the subtract operation onto your tile.
-This subtracts y to every value of your tile that intersects with x.
+Typing "x subtract y", does the same as "x add y" but it will perform a negate operation instead.
 ### show
-Typing "x show y", referencing a pattern from "list" for x, and inputting any numerical value (automatically clamped between 0 to 4) for y will output the referenced pattern to the terminal with a value of y.
-This has no effect on your current tile.
+Typing "x show y", will show you pattern "x" in the console without effecting your actual tile.
 # General Info
-This program is able to draw 5x5 tiles with varying opacity by storing tiles with a 2-dimensional array of integers with values ranging from 0 to 4.
-When printing out a tile, the program references a character from a list of ASCII symbols that represent opacity, and pritns out the index based on the value of the tile.
-This is how the program is able to seemingly blend patterns together at different potencies.
-The addition and subtraction operations are pretty simple, iterating through every value of the current tile and adding or subtracting values referenced from a prefrabricated pattern onto the original tile.
-Pairing all of these methods with a simple user interface using the terminal allows the user to design small tiles however they wish.
+This program is gives the user the ability to design 5x5 tiles with varying opacity by perform a series of boolean operations.
+Tile are stored under a structure called tileSpace which contains a 2-dimensional array of integers (0 to 4).
+In order to display tiles to the user, the program prints each cell of a tile using nested for-loops while passing the value as the index through a list of ASCII symbols to simulate opacity.
+This program accounts for various edge cases and achieve a balance between being user-friendly while not limiting the artistic creativity of the user.